StefanoAnzolut/business-guide/source/integrations/google.rst

 **Step-by-step guide for Google Drive admins to connect Google Drive with Skribble**

 ..
 NOTE::
- Before you get started, make sure you have Skribble API credentials ready (username and API key).
+ Before starting, make sure you have Skribble API credentials ready (username and API key).

 You can get these from your company's Skribble Business admin.
 Skribble Business admins: `click here for guidance`_.